rhocela/wisdom-walk/docs/intro.md

 ---
 sidebar_position: 1
-title: "The Bible Study Project"
+title: "The Bible Briddge"
-subtitle: "Reading the Whole Bible with Purpose"
 ---

-# The Bible Study Project
+# The Bible Bridge

-<div className="subtitle">Reading the Whole Bible with Purpose</div>

-Welcome to this Bible Study Project!
+<div className="subtitle">So, you want to read the whole Bible.
+Where do you start?</div>

-I've always wanted to read the Bible from cover to cover in a way that would help me understand the intricate tapestry of connections between passages throughout Scripture—this study is my attempt to create that experience.
+**Welcome to The Bible Bridge!** I've always wanted to read the whole Bible in a way that would help me understand the intricate connections between passages throughout Scripture.
+Rather than reading isolated verses, I wanted to *see* the full picture of the passages I read, and know what other parts of Scriptures connect with what I'm reading.

-I hope this study deepens your understanding of God's heart, the person of the Holy Spirit, and the love of Jesus Christ.
+This project is my attempt to achieve that experience—by bridging related passages throughout Scripture.

+With this reading plan, you will not only read the Bible chronologically—you will also discover how passages connect thematically and theologically.
+This means that as you read through the **historical sequence** of events, you will also be guided to **related passages** to deepen your understanding of what you're reading.

-## How to use this study
+## How to Use this Study

-**Parts → Themes → Passages**

-This Bible reading plan is divided into 10 **parts** that cover major sections of the biblical narrative.
-Each part contains themes labeled as **days**, and each day includes 4-5 related Bible passages that illustrate the theme.
+This plan organizes the Bible into **100 thematic studies** (labeled as days).
+These themes are grouped into 10 larger parts that trace the overall story of redemption from Genesis to Revelation.

-Each page has a theme and contains the following sections:
+Each theme (day) has its own page with following details:

-- **When this Happened:** Places each theme in its proper time period within the biblical story, helping you see how events unfold chronologically.
+- **When this happened:** Shows you where these events fit in Bible history.
-- **Historical Context:** Provides the background and circumstances surrounding the biblical events, helping you understand what was happening at that time.
+- **Historical context:** Provides the background and circumstances surrounding the biblical events.
+- **Readings:** Lists the specific Bible passages to read, along with their  [literary genres](#literary-genres-explained).
-- **God's Bigger Plan:** Shows how each theme fits into God's overall plan of salvation, connecting creation to redemption through Christ.
+- **Redemptive focus:** Shows how each theme fits into God's overall plan of salvation.
-- **Why These Passages Connect:** Explains how the different Bible passages work together to reveal the same truth from multiple perspectives.
+- **Connecting the dots:** Explains how the different Bible passages work together to reveal the same truth.
-- ****Theological Threads:**** Highlights the main theological themes (doctrinal concepts) that emerge from the study, showing what we learn about God and His ways.
+- **Theological Threads:** Identifies key truths about God that emerge from these passages.

  :::tip Read at your own pace 🙂
-Go at your own pace and use the **Day #s** as a way to track your progress, rather than a rigid schedule.
+While this plan is designed to be a 100-day journey, read it at your own pace.
 Quality over speed is the goal.
-Take your time, meditate on the passages, ask the Holy Spirit for insights, and enjoy the journey!
+Take your time, meditate on the passages and their connections, ask the Holy Spirit for insights, and enjoy the journey!
 :::

-## Types of Passages Included
+ I hope this study deepens your understanding of **God**'s heart, the person of the **Holy Spirit**, and our salvation through **Jesus Christ**.

+## Literary Genres Explained

-In each passage indicates the literary genre to help you understand how to read it. these are the genres and how to read them (like literally , etc):
+Each Bible reading includes its literary genre to help you understand how to read it.
+These are the genres and how to read them:

 - **Narrative:** Stories that tell what happened.
 Read them as historical accounts with characters, settings, and plots.
 - **Poetry:** Songs and wisdom literature.
 Read them for their artistic expression and emotional depth.